funkycharlie/Consolify/README.md

 Thanks for checking out Consolify!

-This project is in no way done whatsoever, so if you find anything that wants changing, that'd really help me out!
+This project is in no way done whatsoever, so if you find anything that wants changing, that'd really help me out if you made a pull request, or even just an issue!

 To start using it, clone or download the repository.